 In advance of the visit, consider how aggressively — if at all — you want to approach the problem.
 "If the bedwetting doesn't pose a health risk, then it's up to the child and parent, and they should talk about it beforehand to see how they would want to treat it."

-While a visit to the urologist is an important step to take, it's equally important to note that one visit will not put an end to nighttime wetting.
+While a visit to the urologist is an important step to take for children who continue to wet the bed, it's equally important to note that one visit will not put an end to nighttime wetting.
 "Getting over bedwetting is a process, it's not something that will be fixed next week or that a medication will fix," says Arnhym.
-However, whether or not you decide on a specific course of action, one of the best outcomes of the visit is that it opens the topic of nighttime wetting up for discussion — and that can be one of the best solutions of all.Oral History
+However, whether or not you decide on a specific course of action, the visit will, at the very least, open up the topic of nighttime wetting between you and your child, which can be one of the best solutions of all.Oral History

 There are some standard questions the health care provider may ask during your visit.
 They include: